BitMiracle/Docotic.Pdf.Samples/Samples/Actions/README.md

 [Uri Action](/Samples/Actions/UriAction)

-This sample shows how to create a URI action using PdfDocument.CreateHyperlinkAction() method.
+This sample shows how to create URI actions in PDF documents.